sbt/sbt-native-packager/_sources/formats/docker.txt

 Add Commands
 ============

-Adding commands is as straigtforward as adding anything in a list.
+Adding commands is as straightforward as adding anything in a list.

 .. code-block:: scala